joncinque/joncinque.github.io/_posts/2020-03-26-python-asyncio-convert.md

-Note that this approach does violate some DRY principles, but there will unfortunately be some inevitable repetition with some functions since one function cannot be both async and synchronous at the same time.
-This doesn't mean to neglect all code reuse.
-Do reuse all functionality that can stay synchronous for the async version.
-To simplify this, you can have the async version inherit from the synchronous version.
+Note that this approach does violate some DRY principles, but there will unfortunately be some inevitable repetition with some functions since one function cannot be both async and sync at the same time.
+This doesn't mean you should neglect all code reuse.
+Do reuse functionality that can stay sync in the async version.
+To that end, you can have the async version inherit from the synchronous version.

 ### Managing concurrent tasks